Housing Authority of the City of New Richmond

-Housing Authority of the City of New Richmond is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of November 29th, 2020, Housing Authority of the City of New Richmond has 1 waiting lists that are open now or opening soon.
+Housing Authority of the City of New Richmond is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of July 25th, 2021, Housing Authority of the City of New Richmond has 1 waiting lists that are open now or opening soon.

 Housing Authority of the City of New Richmond serves New Richmond.